Friday, 21 December 2007

 More about the author

 Marcus du Sautoy is author of the best-selling popular mathematics book "The Music of the Primes" published by Fourth Estate in 2003 and translated into 10 languages.
 It has won two major prizes in Italy and Germany for the best popular science book of the year.
-His new book “Finding Moonshine: a mathematician’s journey through symmetry” is also published by Fourth Estate in February 2008.
+His book “Finding Moonshine: a mathematician’s journey through symmetry” is also published by Fourth Estate and appeared in February 2008.
+It was longlisted for the Samuel Johnson Prize for non-fiction.
+His third book The Num8er My5teries was published by Fourth Estate in June 2010.
+He is also Super Geek Consultant for Lauren Child’s series of children’s books about child spy Ruby Redfort.
+He is currently writing a new book called “What we cannot know” to be published in 2016.

 Marcus du Sautoy plays the trumpet and football.
 Like Beckham he also plays in a prime number shirt, no 17, for Recreativo FC based in the Hackney Marshes.
 Born in 1965, he lives in London with his wife, three children and cat Freddie Ljungberg.